 Any quantum program of a natively supported type can be encapsulated within a qbraid.programs.QbraidProgram object.
 This encapsulation provides a unified framework for circuit manipulation—such as removing idle qubits and reversing qubit order—and for extracting valuable metadata, including the number of qubits, circuit depth, and the unitary representation.

 Any quantum program type listed in the qbraid.NATIVE_REGISTRY can be loaded and utilized in this manner.
 Each QbraidProgram object has num_qubits and depth attributes and unitary() method, regardless of the input circuit type.
+For example, we could load an Amazon Braket circuit, and repeat similar steps:

 Some wrapped program types support additional methods that can help resolve compatibility issues, such as differences in qubit indexing rules across frontends.
 For instance, the remove_idle_qubits() method allows you to remap qubit indices without having to reconstruct the circuit: